 October 19, 1923 - A Tragic Day For Waikino

-Today is the 92nd anniversary of the day Waikino went down in history for being the scene of one of the world’s first schoolroom mass shootings.
+Today is the 98th anniversary of the day Waikino went into the history books for being the scene of one of the world’s first schoolroom mass shootings.

 According to history writings of the time Waikino was a company town for the Waihi Gold Mining Company, and home to the largest gold ore battery in New Zealand.